MimeThaClown/Heist-of-Cinders/Party/Ryme/Story.md

-A priest of the Tribunal from Archambeau Orphanage in Pendragon, seems to be grap
+A priest of the Tribunal from Archambeau Orphanage in Pendragon, seems to be grappling with secrets from his part.